-There is a pool at the hotel and Blue Horizons also offers complimentary water sports on Grand Anse Beach, including Hobie Cat sailing, kayaking and snorkeling.
+There is a pool at the hotel and Blue Horizons also offers complimentary water sports on Grand Anse Beach, including Hobie Cat sailing, kayaking and snorkelling.
 Guests can also enjoy complimentary green fees at the 9-hole Grenada Golf Club.

 Unusually, the resort offers great birdwatching opportunities due to its tropical gardens and it’s possible to view over 20 species of indigenous birds which inhabit the grounds of the resort, including the rare laughing gull and yellow-crowned night-heron.

 There isn't a dive center on site but the hotel recommend Aquanauts Dive Centre located nearby at the beach.

 Although the rooms are set up to enable self-catering, the hotel does have a restaurant set up on the hillside with picturesque archways allowing great views of St George's and the bay.
 La Belle Creole Restaurant & Bar serves breakfast and dinner daily.
 There’s a focus on Caribbean dishes with an international twist, using locally-sourced ingredients.

 The Aqua Pool Bar & Terrace serves alfresco lunch daily.
 There’s a daily social hour between 5.30pm and 6.30pm each day where guests are invited to come together to enjoy speciality cocktails.